JakeThePygrammer/Main/README.md

 Do not touch the .exe files, they are created for unknown reasons.

-To create wanted exe files use auto-py-to-exe.
+To create wanted exe files I use auto-py-to-exe.